Glossary

 y

-A fusion language based grammatically in Middle-High German, but with significant admixture from Hebrew, Aramaic, Slavic, and other languages, is considered to have become a Jewish vernacular as early as the 9th century.
-As the Jews spread across Central and Eastern Europe, Yiddish went with them…(more)
+A fusion language based grammatically in Middle-High German, but with significant admixture from Hebrew, Aramaic, Slavic, and other languages.
+Yiddish is considered to have become a Jewish vernacular as early as the 9th century…(more)

-One of the holiest days in the Jewish calendar, Yom Kippur is the “Day of Atonement,” the day that Jews ask God for forgiveness for the sins they have committed in the previous year.
-Those who observe abstain from food and drink and merriment for the duration of the holiday, spending the day in synagogue.
+One of the holiest days in the Jewish calendar, Yom Kippur is the “Day of Atonement” — the day that Jews ask God’s forgiveness for their sins from the previous year.
+Those who observe abstain from food, drink, and merriment for the duration of the holiday, spending the day in synagogue.

 z